 Click here to download a track of this hike.

 Begin the hike by walking around the gate at the old road off Cooper Gap Road.
 A distinct path follows the broad old road as it slowly ascends through a dry forest well above Wildhog Creek.
 There are no problems with hiking along the road as it curves in and out of several hollows while it bends around Cynthia Knob.
 At 1.1 miles, the broad road ends in an overgrown turnaround.
 A few feet before the turnaround, a distinct path leaves to the right.
 Take this path as it crosses the ridge through a gap and begins to follow another old road that is almost as wide.
 At 1.25 miles, bear left on the main forest road as a very steep path leaves right and ascends to private property.
 A moderate descent into the Canada Creek valley commences.
 Stay left again at 1.6 miles as another steep path to private property exits to the right.
 The main trail then descends into a large hollow.
 At 1.75 miles, the trail crosses a small stream.
 After rainfall, this can be a very muddy spot.
 Just past the stream are several sawed logs.
 As the trail becomes less distinct and seems to make a 180-degree turn back up the hollow, watch out for a narrow path turning off to the right.
 Turn onto this path, which continues in the general same direction that you were hiking in down the hollow.
 The path dissipates in places, but it should be easy to hike at about the same level through open woods.
-Canada Creek soon comes into view below, and a few dozen feet farther, you may be able to see Fourth Falls itself through the trees.
+Canada Creek soon comes into view below, and a few dozen feet farther, you may be able to see Yukon Falls itself through the trees.
 At 1.85 miles, there is a fairly obvious point of descent to the right toward the base of the falls, as you can tell that other people have walked here.
 In about 200 feet, you will come out onto a more distinct path running left and right parallel to Canada Creek.
-While the loop will continue to the left, for now turn right on the path toward Fourth Falls.
-You will reach the base of Fourth Falls on Canada Creek in less than 100 feet at 1.9 miles.
+While the loop will continue to the left, for now turn right on the path toward Yukon Falls.
+You will reach the base of Yukon Falls on Canada Creek in less than 100 feet at 1.9 miles.

 Eventually, the broad trail reaches creek-level and fords Canada Creek at 2.2 miles.
 Even though the water had gone down some by now, this was still a surprisingly easy ford.
 It was above the waist today but I imagine that the normal level is around the knee.
 The footing is very good and the current will normally be slow though.
 On the other side of the creek, the trail turns right, briefly climbs up a steep hill, and then turns left onto another well-defined old forest road (at the same point, an overgrown path leaves right and upstream as well).
 Continue following the trail along the forest road as it steadily rises above Canada Creek.
 There will be a period of time that the creek will be so far down below the trail that you will not even be able to hear it.
 During that time, the trail will be about 100-150 feet above the creek.
 At 2.95 miles, the trail passes through a shallow gap in a ridge coming down from Little Cedar Mountain and briefly turns away from Canada Creek completely.
 Then, at 3.1 miles, there is a junction with another trail along an old forest road turning very acutely left.
 Make this turn to head back down toward Canada Creek, leaving the previous road which likely eventually connects to West Canada Creek Road and possibly private property off Highway 60.

-The trail you're now following comes alongside Canada Creek at 3.4 miles - remember this point, as on your way back from Third Falls, you will have to jump off the trail here.
+The trail you're now following comes alongside Canada Creek at 3.4 miles - remember this point, as on your way back from Alberta Falls, you will have to jump off the trail here.
 About a hundred feet farther, you will make the second ford of Canada Creek.
 There are two spots for fording the creek here.
 The second one is better because it is just above the confluence with Wildhog Creek.
 Do not follow the old logging road that follows the west side of Wildhog Creek.
 This logging road leads to private property.
 After the ford, hike east and upstream along the creek through open bottomlands on a faint path.
 At about 3.5 miles, a path comes in from the right and continues straight.
 To the right, the path leads to some picturesque shoals on Wildhog Creek.
 Passing a campsite with a tiny "homemade" table in a flat to the left near the creek, follow the path straight and upstream along Canada Creek.
 The gorge narrows and the obvious path, which stays very close to the creek, passes several rushing cascades.
-At 3.6 miles, the path reaches and ends at the Third Falls on Canada Creek.
+At 3.6 miles, the path reaches and ends at Alberta Falls on Canada Creek.

-From Third Falls, return along the trail you just followed, crossing Canada Creek at the same point again.
+From Alberta Falls, return along the trail you just followed, crossing Canada Creek at the same point again.
 Shortly after the crossing, right around where the main trail bears right and leaves Canada Creek, bear left and hike off-trail downstream along Canada Creek.
 There is little to no path visible initially, but eventually, there will be a trace of a path right along the creek (don't worry if you don't see it).
 At 3.9 miles, the easy walking along the side of the creek seems to end.
 This is the place where you have to ford Canada Creek for the third and final time.
 The fording point is very inconspicuous, because both banks of the creek are steep.
 At the time of this hike, there was a fallen tree on the other side of the creek - extending out into the creek a little bit - just before the fording point.
 The current is a bit swifter at this ford than the other two, but it is still a fairly easy knee-deep ford.
 On the other side of the creek, turn right and pick up a more distinct path downstream along Canada Creek.
 The trail passes through a rhododendron thicket with a deep pool in the creek to the right and then makes a brief ascent up a hill before dropping back down to creek-level.
 At 4.15 miles, the trail ends at a turnaround situated at the end of a forest road.
 Continue onto the forest road and begin following it as it slowly rises above the creek and curves in and out of several hollows.
 The forest road ends at 4.5 miles at East Canada Creek Road at a point where there is a very broad area used for turning around and parking.
-This is the parking area where one would park their car to hike to Third Falls using the shortest route.
+This is the parking area where one would park their car to hike to Alberta Falls using the shortest route.
 The parking area for the lower waterfalls on Canada Creek is only a couple hundred feet down East Canada Creek Road.